-In all proceedings resulting in a recommendation to the Supreme Court for discipline or compulsory retirement, the panel is required to make written findings of fact. conclusions of law. recommendations which shall be filed and docketed by the Clerk of the Supreme Court as a case.
-Rule 622.
-The respondent judge then has the opportunity to file written exceptions to the panel's report.
-A judge who does not wish to file exceptions may reserve the right to address the Supreme Court with respect to disposition of the case.
-Rule 623.
+In all proceedings resulting in a recommendation to the Supreme Court for discipline or compulsory retirement, a Hearing Panel must submit written findings of fact, conclusions of law, and the basis for the recommendation.
+Rule 619(f).
+The written findings will be filed and docketed by the Clerk of the Supreme Court as a case.
+Rule 620.
+The respondent can file written exceptions to the panel's report within 20 days after receipt of the clerk's citation directing a response.
+A respondent who does not wish to file exceptions may reserve the right to address the Supreme Court with respect to disposition of the case.
+Rule 620.

-If exceptions are taken, a briefing schedule is set; thereafter, argument is scheduled before the Supreme Court at which time respondent appears in person and, at respondent's discretion, by counsel. exceptions are not taken, the panel's findings of fact and conclusions of law are conclusive and may not later be challenged by respondent.
-The matter is set for hearing before the Supreme Court, at which time the respondent appears in person and may be accompanied by counsel but only for the limited purpose of making a statement with respect to the discipline to be imposed.
-In either case, the Supreme Court may adopt, amend, or reject the recommendations of the panel.
-Rule 623.
+If exceptions are not taken, the panel's findings of fact and conclusions of law are conclusive and may not later be challenged by respondent.
+The matter is set for hearing before the Supreme Court, at which time the respondent appears in person and may be accompanied by counsel, but only for the limited purpose of making a statement with respect to the discipline to be imposed.